-When no structure is imposed on $\hat{Q}$ (i.e., the centralized case), the weights $\omega$ in the objective function are unimportant since we obtain $Q^$ for any positive weights.
-However, when $\hat{Q}$ has structure, the weights chosen will affect the quality of the policy obtained.
+When no structure is imposed on \widehat{Q} (i.e., the centralized case), the weights ω in the objective function are unimportant since we obtain Q^ for any positive weights.
+However, when \widehat{Q} has structure, the weights chosen will affect the quality of the policy obtained.
 A good choice of weights may be guided by the interpretation of these weights in Theorem 1.
 In particular, these weights impose a tradeoff in the quality of the approximation across the states.
 Ideally, we would like to closely approximate states that are visited most often under any policy.
-The role of these weights are discussed in greater detail in [4].
+The role of these weights are discussed in greater detail in [6].

 For highly decentralized information structures, the number of variables in the linear program increases linearly with the number of state variables.
-Therefore, the number of variables appearing in this linear program is often significantly less than the number of variables required for computation $Q^$ .
+Therefore, the number of variables appearing in this linear program is often significantly less than the number of variables required for computation Q^ .
 However, the number of constraints appearing in the linear program is still on the order of the number of state-action pairs.
 The application of Algorithm 1 to large-scale problems may still be prohibitive due to the large number of constraints.
-Similar problems are encountered in the application of the approximate linear programming methods of [4] to large problems, however constraint sampling has been shown to be an effective method for overcoming this problem [5].
-We believe that the analysis and application of constraint sampling as in [5] will carry over to the problems discussed in this paper, although we have not explored the details at this point.
+Similar problems are encountered in the application of the approximate linear programming methods of [6] to large problems, however constraint sampling has been shown to be an effective method for overcoming this problem [8].
+We believe that the analysis and application of constraint sampling as in [8] will carry over to the problems here, although we have not explored the details at this point.